 For investors looking to put relatively small amounts of capital to work in the municipal bond market, mutual funds can provide professional management and valuable diversification.
-However, those with $2 million or more to invest stand a better chance of maximizing long-term after-tax returns by opting for the flexibility and customization of a segregated municipal bond portfolio.
+However, those with $500,000 or more to invest stand a better chance of maximizing long-term after-tax returns by opting for the flexibility and customization of a segregated municipal bond portfolio.

 A comprehensive report on this subject could fill an entire book, as there are numerous topics for high net worth individuals to consider.
 The objective here, however, is only to shed light on five key principles that have historically been under disclosed to prospective municipal bond investors.

 1) Reaping the benefits of counter-cyclical investing

 2) Maintaining an appropriate level of credit risk

 4) Opportunities presented by smaller blocks of bonds